-This month has seen a series of claims from Google which make interesting reading for translation
+This month has seen a series of claims from Google which make interesting reading for translation and localization professionals.

 Google translates more text in a day than all the world’s human translators can do in a year.